About The DEV Dog Pack

 While I was at the shelter though, I always knew that my path would take me into entrepreneurship because Corey and I decided early on that our dream was to open our own dog training biz.
 So in December of 2019, I took the leap and joined Corey full time.
 As much as I miss my volunteers and the other staff at AAWL, it was the best move I could have made.
 We are having an absolute blast and knowing that every day we are helping people improve their lives with their doggos is so incredibly rewarding.

 But enough about me, let’s talk about our dogs!
-You’ll see our two in our YouTube videos and social media posts from time to time.
+You’ll see our three in our YouTube videos and social media posts from time to time.
 Our oldest is Bella.
 We lost her sister, Loba, early in 2021 to cancer.
 That was a devastating blow to our little family and we miss her dearly.
 Supposedly the girls were from the same litter but they look so different so we don’t know for sure.
 Corey adopted them from Maricopa County Animal Care & Control when they were only a couple months old.
 Even though Corey saved them, Bella is my dog.
 She immediately gravitated towards me and is basically my spirit animal.
 She loves snuggling on the couch, all the snacks and just wants to sunbathe and chill.

 Loba was our hall monitor.
 If the other dogs were getting too rowdy in the backyard, she’s the first to step in.
 We had to be a little on top of her because she was convinced that she was the boss so we had to constantly remind her that she did not have to fill that role.
 Other than that, she was a total love and just wanted to pal around with us at all times.